Role-Based Access Control (RBAC)

 }

-Users can check their own permissions without Admin access:
+Users can check their resolved control-plane and data-plane access without Admin access:

 bash